 Marywood University accords all the rights under the law to eligible students.
 No one outside the institution shall have access to nor will the University disclose any information from a student's education records without the written consent of the student except as permitted under the Act.
-Examples of sanctioned release without prior consent are: to personnel within the institution, to officials of other institutions in which the student seeks to enroll, to persons or organizations providing the student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
+Examples of sanctioned release without prior consent are: to personnel within the institution, to officials of other institutions in which the student seeks to enroll, to persons or organizations providing the student financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, to United States military recruiters under the Solomon Amendment and in compliance with National Defense Authorization Act section 521, and to persons in an emergency in order to protect the health or safety of students or other persons.